 John Lewis Partnership

 The Partnership is one of a handful of companies to have a written Constitution.
 Uniquely, the Constitution places the happiness of its Partners (employees) and worthwhile, satisfying employment at the heart of its successful business.
-The constitution also sets out the Partnership’s democratic governance system.
-This includes the direct election of Partner representatives to two of the three Governing Authorities which run the business – the company’s board and a Partnership Council.
-The third Governing Authority is the Chairman who is regularly held to account for his performance in running the Partnership by the elected representatives on the Partnership Council.
-The Partnership Council comprises Partner representatives from across the business and is responsible for holding management to account and to act as a sounding board for Partner opinion.
+The Constitution also sets out the Partnership’s democratic governance system.

-The Partnership reaps the benefits of employee ownership by sharing ‘knowledge, profit and power’.
-Partners are able to feed their views to management through the formal democracy bodies and through the company’s weekly magazine, the Gazette which is the longest running in-house magazine in the UK and celebrates its 100th anniversary in 2018.
+Partners reap the benefits of employee ownership by sharing ‘profit, knowledge and power’.
+Partners are able to feed their views to management through the formal democracy bodies and through the company’s weekly magazine, the Gazette which is the longest running in-house magazine in the UK and celebrated its 100th anniversary in 2018.